somedotone/ardor-ts/README.md

 `npm test` runs both tests.

 Because broadcasting a transaction costs fees, the transaction post request tests are disabled by default in the test configuration.
 You can change the configuration in `test/config.ts`.

-## Commit

-Run the `npm run precommit` command before committing to the repo.
-It triggers the test and build scripts.

 ## APIs